openshift/enhancements/enhancements/builds/entitlements.md

 - With direct access to the entitlement pem files, create a generic secret from the files and reference the secret in your BuildConfig's input/source secret list
-- With Subscription Manager, and S2I build strategy, create config maps for the Subscription Manager configuration and certs and reference the config maps in your BuildConfig's input/source config map list
+- With Subscription Manager, and S2I build strategy, create secret(s) for the Subscription Manager configuration and certs and reference the secret(s) in your BuildConfig's input/source secret list
 - With Subscription Manager, and Docker build strategy, you have to modify your Dockerfile and manually copy and initialize as needed the information from the base image
-- With Satellite, and S2I build strategy, create a config map to reference the repository config file you created for your satellite instance and reference the config map in you BuildConfig's input/source config map list
+- With Satellite, and S2I build strategy, create a secret to reference the repository config file you created for your satellite instance and reference the secret in you BuildConfig's input/source secret list
 - With Satellite, and Docker build strategy, you have to modify your Dockerfile and manually copy and initialize as needed the information from the base image as well as your repository config file for your satellite instance
 - And remember to set the skip layers optimization option (i.e. squash layers) with Docker Strategy builds